Palaeothaw Blog

 PALAEOTHAW: FIVE WEEKS IN THE CANADIAN NORTH

-Over the coming weeks, myself and other members of the project team will be writing in more detail about everything we did on the field season, the science that underpins our work, and what we hope that the PALAEOTHAW project will achieve.
-But for now, I’ll simply leave you with some photos that capture the types of amazing landscapes that we were working in.
+Over the coming weeks, the project team will be writing in more detail about everything we did on the field season, the science that underpins our work, and what we hope that the PALAEOTHAW project will achieve.
+But for now, We’ll simply leave you with some photos that capture the types of amazing landscapes that we were working in.